 Blackwing - Simoon the Poison Wind (3x)

 Blackwing - Bora the Spear (2-3x)Black Whirlwind as well as easy access to your level 7 synchros using a level 3 Blackwing Tuner.
 This card can also be special summoned more than once per turn so it can lead to consistent OTKs.

 Blackwing - Kris the Crack of Dawn (1-3x)Black Whirlwind.
 The only problem with Kris is he's restricted to being special summoned once per turn, so you don't want to end up with multiple copies in your hand.
 Still a staple card to use in the deck for its use as synchro material and a good normal summon.
 If you're on a budget, you can replace play a Kris instead of a third Bora.
 We prefer Bora due to not being once per turn.
 The sum of Bora and Kris should be 4-5.

 Blackwing - Gale the Whirlwind (1-3x)

 Blackwing - Harmattan the DustAssault Blackwing - Onimaru the Divine Thunder.
-He can also be used with Steam to make a level 8 synchro play.
+He can also be used with Gale or Steam to make a level 8 synchro play.

 Blackwing - Zephyros the EliteAncient Pixie Dragon